 And in due course, instances of traffic offences will come down drastically as RM1,000 is not small to pay.
 Meantime, the Government can improve on the issue of enforcement and one of the ways that they are already looking into is Automated Enforcement System (AES).

 Then the flip flop happens.

 The Road Transport (Amendment) Bill which proposes compounds for traffic summonses to be increased from RM300 to RM1,000, will be withdrawn

 He (Nazri Abd Aziz) said the backbenchers had written to him, saying that the three proposed amendments were “not people-friendly.”

 “Many people have complained to me that the fines are excessive and the amount is more than they can afford,” he (Lim Guan Eng) told reporters at the Parliament lobby

-We are talking about ROAD OFFENDERS here and not law abiding citizens.
-Road offenders who pass through “No-Entry” roads on a regular basis, bastards who uses the emergency lane as their private lane when there is a traffic jam, idiots who park their cars rather hazardously in complete ignorant of other road users.
+We are talking about ROAD OFFENDERS here and not law-abiding citizens.
+Road offenders who pass through “No-Entry” roads on a regular basis, bastards who use the emergency lane as their private lane when there is a traffic jam, idiots who park their cars rather hazardously in completely ignorant of other road users.
 These are not ordinary people!
 These are the scumbags on the road.

-If the Government had proposed an arbitrary increase of income tax for example, then we can say that the move is not “people – friendly”.
-But an increase of fine to ensure that number of traffic offenders will reduce in due course is “people – friendly”.
+If the Government had proposed an arbitrary increase in income tax for example, then we can say that the move is not “people-friendly”.
+But an increase of fine to ensure that number of traffic offenders will reduce in due course is “people-friendly”.

 Lim Guan Eng said that “many people have complained to me that the fines are excessive and the amount is more than they can afford”.
 I say to these people who “complained” to Lim Guan Eng on this – abide by traffic laws and no one has to pay anything in fine.